saslani/saslani.github.io/_posts/2018-12-14-terraform-teamcity-aws.md

 }
 ```

 _db_setup.sh_ will contain all the steps that I want to run in order to configure my instance.
 You can also ssh into the machine and run these manually.
-More oever, I am installing "tree" and "touch" because I use them often, you can customize it however you want.
+I am also installing "tree" and "touch" because I use them often: You can customize it however you want.

 ```bash
 $ mkdir ec2/scripts && touch ec2/scripts/setup.sh